SaraSSC/CorkDefectAnalizer/README.md

 └── train.csv
  ```

-5. To check if the training data is okay for the fine tunning run:
+5. To check if the training data is okay for the fine-tuning run:

 ```bash

 python analyze_training_data.py

 ```
-If something isn't right, fixed it by deleting the conversions and train.csv and redo the 3 above commands on the same order (conversion→making the train.csv file→analyzing) before starting the fine tuning.
+If something isn't right, fixed it by deleting the conversions and train.csv and redo the 3 above commands on the same order (conversion→making the train.csv file→analyzing) before starting the fine-tuning.

 # Fine-tuning SAM2.1